wangyuxun6699/webqa-agent/README.md

   </a>
 </p>

-<p align="center" itemprop="description">🤖 <strong>WebQA Agent</strong> is an autonomous web browser agent that audits performance, functionality & UX for engineers and vibe-coding creators. ✨</p>
+<p align="center">🤖 <strong>WebQA Agent</strong> is a fully automated web testing agent for multi-modal understanding, test generation, and end-to-end evaluation of functionality, performance, and UX. ✨</p>
 </div>

 <!-- Additional SEO Keywords and Context